divyanshu512-gif/Hotel-Booking/README.md

 ## Assumptions
 **1**.
 No unusual occurrences between 2015 and 2017 will have a substantial impact on the data used.

 **2**.
-The information is still current and can be used to analyze a hotel's possible
+The information is still current and can be used to analyze a hotel's possible plan